 ChainLink features and how it works

-The oracles are used because blockchains cannot directly connect to the external data sources, and they act to find and verify real world events and occurrencies and submit the information to blockchain-based smart contracts.
-Oracles are centralized third parties in nature and not part of blockchain consensus mechanism and therefore the data received from them is set in the system to be trustworthy based on mechanisms later reviewed in this article for instance penalizing the data source if a falsified data is submitted.
+The oracles are used because blockchains cannot directly connect to the external data sources, and they act to find and verify real-world events and occurrences and submit the information to blockchain-based smart contracts.
+Oracles are centralized third parties in nature and not part of blockchain consensus mechanism and therefore the data received from them is set in the system to be trustworthy based on mechanisms later reviewed in this article, for instance, penalizing the data source if a falsified data is submitted.

 We already mentioned that ChainLink uses smart contracts.
-Its on-chain smart contract called ChainLink smart contract links to the user's blockchain smart contract while at the same time it (ChainLink smart contract) is linked to the ChainLink nodes that link to the external APIs.
-The user in this case could be an individual, dApp, organization etc.
+Its' on-chain smart contract that is also called "ChainLink", links to the user's blockchain smart contract while at the same time it (ChainLink smart contract) is linked to the ChainLink nodes that link to the external APIs.
+The user in this case could be an individual, a dApp, or an organization.

 The ChainLink contracts are modular and can be configured or replaced by the user as desired.
 ChainLink will also implement automatic oracle matching through order matching contracts to feed demand, for instance where a contract may need to request oracle services dynamically in response to its load.
 In that case, the purchaser of oracle services will submit the SLA directly to an order matching contract instead of contacting the oracles directly.
 This would create a log that the oracle providers can monitor and filter based on their capabilities and service objectives.